07 Feb Are traditional agencies facing demise in the age of mobile Internet consumption?

 - There are more smartphones than desktops/laptops in the country, and this is no surprise.

-Therefore, South Africa is already ahead of the global trend 2021 when it comes to this mobile Internet consumption trend.
+Therefore, South Africa is already ahead of the global trend 2021 when it comes to the mobile Internet consumption trend.

 More on the mobile Internet consumption trend